 The purpose of the Queensland Surfacewater Ambient Network, Water Quality (PDF, 529K)* is to collect ambient, long term water quality data at selected gauging station sites across the state.
 Water quality samples for a number of different parameters are taken at around 190 gauging stations with the frequency varying depending on operational conditions.
 This information is then used to assess and report on the condition and trend of Queensland's water resources.
 For more information please download the ambient surface water quality summary reports.

 For a list of other water quality monitoring programs, including estuarine and marine related data collection, please see the Queensland Waterway Monitoring Portal.

 Sub-artesian groundwater level monitoring

 The department is responsible for the management of Queensland's groundwater resources, its protection and sustainable use.
-The Groundwater Level Network consists of around 5,500 groundwater bores and fulfils a departmental obligation under the Water Act 2000.
+The Groundwater Water Level Network (PDF, 468K)* consists of around 5,500 groundwater bores and fulfills a departmental obligation under the Water Act 2000.
 The collected data is used for water resource planning and water management programs and is available to the public, water service providers, local governments and community groups.
-In addition, 150 bores are continuously collecting time series water level data.
+In addition, around 150 bores are continuously collecting time series water level data.

 Groundwater quality monitoring